luciangreen/luciancicd/README.md

 * To list available logs and diff files, enter `luciancicd_server(8000).`, then go to `http://localhost:8000/luciancicd`.

+# Caveats

+* Intra and some inter-line comments may currently be lost.
+Lucian CI/CD keeps only interpredicate comments.

+* Writeln and commands that don't produce checkable output are currently lost, but this will be changed.

+* Generated code currently loses (newline, etc.) formatting.
+Lucian CI/CD will pretty print code.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>